-The Ultrasound Technology program prepares competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-Graduates will be qualified to work in hospitals, imaging centers, physicians' offices, or clinics.
+The A.O.S. in Ultrasound Technology program's minimum expectations are to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+Graduates will have the opportunity to work in hospitals, imaging centers, physicians' offices, or clinics.